carta/exscalabur/README.md

 `key` is the __key__ from the template, __without the `$KEY.` prefix__.
 `value` is the value to substitute.
 It's runtime type must match the schema definition.

-For example, in the above example, we may have `DataCell`s like:
+For the above example, we may have `DataCell`s like:

 ```Scala
 import com.carta.exscalabur.DataCell